Skip to main content

 James Vincent Sheridan, a brilliant chemist, credited divine inspiration for the development of this formula.
 He refused payment or royalties, calling the formula a gift for humanity.
 Over the years, several versions of his formula have been produced, including Entelev, Cancell, Protocel, and Cantron.

-Among these, Cantron stands out as the most concentrated, researched, and potent version, thanks to advanced manufacturing techniques and in-depth in-vitro studies by the Josephine Ford Cancer Research Center.
+Among these, Cantron stands out as the most concentrated, researched, and potent version, thanks to advanced manufacturing techniques and in-depth in-vitro studies by the Josephine Ford Cancer Research Center in Detroit Michigan.

 1. Negative Online Reports Often Refer to Other Versions